hoowart/myportfolio/content/index.md

 Check out some of my programming and 3D modelling related projects [[Projects#here]]:

+- [[TYPISTS]] - Solo developer for a multiplayer type racing game, within the ROBLOX game engine.
+(2024-Present)
+- [[Freezin' Studios]] - Front end developer and scripter for the farming game "Trek Quest".
+(2023-Present)
-- [[Crystallized Studios]] - Main full stack developer for a third person rogue-like shooter.
+- [[Crystallized Studios]] - Scripter for a third person rogue-like shooter.
 Inspired by "Risk of Rain".
-(2023-Present)
-- [[Freezin' Studios]] - Full stack developer and 3D modeller for the farming game "Trek Quest".
 (2023-Present)
 - [[Waterloo Wrestling]] - Front end web developer for a local wrestling club in Waterloo.
 (2022-2023)

 ---